How is Zeffy free?

 4. Any fire protection agencies and associations that represent fire protection officials.

-There are 103 counties and over 1000 municipalities in Illinois… So, for now, we’re not going to dive into the details of each one.
-But, the state of Illinois does give general guidelines that each county and municiplaity need to follow when establish their raffle rules and regulations.
+There are 103 counties and over 1000 municipalities in Illinois, so we’re not going to dive into the details of each one for now.
+However, the state of Illinois does provide general guidelines that each county and municipality must follow when establishing their applicable rules and regulations.

-Each municipality or county needs to clearly define the following in their raffle license application:
+Each municipality or county needs to define the following in their raffle license application clearly:

-• The maximum total retail value of all prizes or merchandise awarded by a nonprofit in a single raffle.
+• The maximum retail value of all prizes or merchandise nonprofit awards in a single raffle.

-• The maximum retail value of each prize awarded by a nonprofit in a single raffle.
+• The maximum retail value of each prize a nonprofit awards in a single raffle.

 • The maximum price which may be charged for each raffle ticket.